 Three months after Antietam, Meade's division created a gap in Confederate General Stonewall Jackson's line at the otherwise disastrous Union defeat at the Battle of Fredericksburg (December 11-15, 1862).
 For that accomplishment, Meade was promoted to major general of volunteers, effective November 29, 1862, and placed in command of the 5th Corps of the Army of the Potomac.
 At the Battle of Chancellorsville (April 30-May 6, 1863), commanding General Joseph Hooker left Meade's corps in reserve throughout the engagement, contributing to another Federal defeat.

-Following the loss at Chancellorsville, Hooker resigned his command, and President Lincoln placed Meade in charge of the Army of the Potomac on June 28, 1863.
-Only three days later, Meade's army defeated General Robert E. Lee's Army of Northern Virginia at the Battle of Gettysburg (July 1-3, 1863).
+Following the loss at Chancellorsville, Hooker resigned his command, and President Lincoln placed Meade in charge of the Army of the Potomac on June 27, 1863 (General Orders, No. 194, U.S. War Department).
+Only six days later, Meade's army defeated General Robert E. Lee's Army of Northern Virginia at the Battle of Gettysburg (July 1-3, 1863).
 Despite the victory at Gettysburg, President Lincoln criticized Meade for not pursuing Lee's army as it retreated to Virginia.
 Nevertheless, Meade was promoted to brigadier general in the regular army, and he was voted the "Thanks of Congress" on January 28, 1864.

 After the Civil War, Meade remained in the regular army.
 Living in Philadelphia, he commanded the Military Division of the Atlantic until August, 1866, when he took command of the Department of the East.
 During that time, Meade was chosen as a commissioner of Philadelphia's Fairmont Park, a position he held until his death.
 On January 10, 1868, Meade replaced Major General John Pope as governor of the Reconstruction Third Military District, comprising Georgia, Florida, and Alabama, with headquarters at Atlanta.
 In 1869, Meade returned to Philadelphia, where he lived for three more years.